Pūkorokoro Miranda Naturalists' Trust: Wader censuses

 Since 1960 wader censuses at Miranda take place twice a year, in November and June.

 The breeding areas of the migratory birds often have a dispersed nature.
 The only opportunity for any form of population monitoring is during the non-breeding season when the birds congregate in places like the tidal regions of the Firth of Thames.
 Counting of the shorebirds at the high tide roosts over longer periods of time can give a good indication of the population trends.
 The figures can be used when discussing the conservation of wetlands along the migratory routes.

 The datasets collected at Miranda is one of the longest available.
 In 1983 the Ornithological Society of New Zealand (OSNZ) initiated a national wader count scheme.
 This scheme was continued until 1994 and then reinstated for the period from 2004 to 2009.

+Pūkorokoro area name and Trust name

+In 2012, Ngāti Pāoa made the Miranda Naturalists' Trust aware of their longstanding grievance that the historic name of the area—Pūkorokoro—was lost during the Invasion of the Waikato.
+The Trust responded favourably to a dual-name proposal but said that due to their international profile being tied to the name Miranda, they could not drop "Miranda" from their name yet.
+The Miranda Naturalists' Trust consulted its membership about their proposed name change in August 2013 and at the subsequent annual general meeting in May 2014, a unanimous decision was passed by the 50 members present in support of the name change to Pūkorokoro Miranda Naturalists' Trust.

+The Centre has since dropped 'Miranda' and is now known as Pūkorokoro Shorebird Centre.

-Miranda Shorebird Centre
+Pūkorokoro Shorebird Centre

-The Miranda Shorebird Centre can be found on the west side of the road between Miranda and Kaiaua.
+The Pūkorokoro Shorebird Centre can be found on the west side of the road between Miranda and Kaiaua.
 It's open to visitors all year, and it has information displays on wader birds of the Firth of Thames.
 It also houses a shop, which offers a collection of books on birds and birding and bird related souvenirs.

 The centre has a library, that is open to use for research purposes.

 The centre offers low budget accommodation in the forms of bunkrooms and self-contained units for individuals and (small) groups.

 Keith Woodley is the centre manager since 1 May 1993.

 Visitor numbers have developed from 3,000 in 1993 to 16,000 in 2008.